Skip to content Skip to main navigation Report an accessibility issue

 • New Member Health & Safety Module Due: Before a new member can accept a bid!

 *Priority registration guarantees early move-in for PNMs living on campus.
-Late registration will not have guaranteed early move-in for University housing.
+Late registration will not have guaranteed early move-in for University Housing.

 Financial Information

-View the 2022 Community Financial Breakdown
+View the 2023 Community Financial Breakdown